04 May Charles Bonnet Syndrome

 This was something else.
 My own mind at turned against me, my senses and perception of reality had become twisted and unreliable.
-It’s only when you’re in that position that you realise just how terrifying it is.
-Your senses and the way in which your brain interprets them are your only true defended against danger.
+It’s only when you’re in that position that you realize just how terrifying it is.
+Your senses and the way in which your brain interprets them are your only true defenses against danger.
 You perceive danger and you avoid it, preventing your body from becoming harmed.
 But what happens when you can’t trust your perception to alert you to dangers that are truly there?

 Lois picked up the problem first, noticing my skittish manner.
 She asked what was wrong, if I needed to talk about anything, but I told her no, I was fine but I hadn’t been sleeping well.

 That last part was true; I hadn’t been able to sleep a wink.
 Just the very thought of being institutionalized — spending the rest of my days a sedated, blue-pajamas clad zombie in a white room with only the echoing cries of my fellow inmates for company — terrified me beyond measure.